 And Brides, if theres one piece of advice we could give to you it is this.
 Relax.
 You look incredible.
 Throw yourself in at the deep end and step outside your comfort zone for 2 minutes.
 The thought of being photographed and being the centre of attention is far worse than the reality.
 We promise.
 And if all else fails, look to the person you just married.
 They’ll be there on the sidelines, looking at you adoringly and wondering what on earth they did to get so lucky.

 So do we think you need an individual portrait on your wedding day?
 Absolutely.

-Photographs by Wedding photographers in Essex, Sam & Louise photography
+Photographs by Wedding photographers in Lincolnshire, Sam & Louise photography